zoisite-rb/zoisite-rb/guides/source/maintenance_policy.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Maintenance Policy for Ruby on Rails
+Maintenance Policy for Zoisite
 ====================================

-Support of the Rails framework is divided into three groups: New features, bug fixes, and security issues.
+Support of the Zoisite framework is divided into three groups: New features, bug fixes, and security issues.
 They are handled as follows, all versions, except for security releases, in `X.Y.Z`, format.